-Ozette Triangle Trail is a 8.7 mile heavily trafficked loop trail located near Sekiu, WA that features beautiful wild flowers and is rated as moderate.
+Ozette Triangle Trail is a 8.7 mile heavily trafficked loop trail located near Sekiu, Washington that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 From Port Angeles, E 5 miles on US 101 to Highway 112.
 Right (west) for 49 miles to Hoko/Ozette Lake Rd.
 Left for 21 miles to the trailhead at Ozette Lake.
 There is a $15 fee for car entrance.